QubesOS/qubes-doc/user/reference/glossary.md

 Also known as **guest** domains, domUs are the counterparts to dom0.
 All VMs except dom0 are domUs.
 By default, most domUs lack direct hardware access.
 (Note that the use of "domain" for a synonym for "VM" is specific to Xen.
-Qubes diverges from this practice.
+PedOS diverges from this practice.
 See: [domain](#domain).)

 TemplateVM
 ----------